Health & medical claims

 The claims in this post reported by the original 2016 study published in Oncotarget and subsequent medical reviews.
 While the on-screen text is sensationalized, the caption accurately reflects the scientific findings and correctly notes that no human…

-- misleading — Trust Score 40/100instagram · May 12, 2026 · view post ↗
+- This post is misleading because it presents a decade-old laboratory experiment as a curre… — Misleading 40/100instagram · May 12, 2026 · @em3rging archive · view post ↗

 This post is misleading because it presents a decade-old laboratory experiment as a current medical breakthrough while omitting the critical context that the results have never been replicated in humans.
 The claim that dandelion root 'kills 90% of ca…